 DTF has a compliance tool (i.e. a Maturity Rating Tool) that can be used by agencies to assess their maturity against AMAF requirements.
-This tool allows entities to:
+This tool allows an agency to:

-- establish a target maturity level for the AMAF requirements (which may change over time); - assess the system status and effectiveness of application for the AMAF requirements; - present evidence to substantiate an assessment; - consider whether a compliance deficiency is material; and - outline remedial actions and a timeframe, where applicable.
+- establish a target maturity level for the AMAF requirements (which may change over time); - assess the system status and effectiveness of application for the AMAF requirements; - · present evidence to substantiate an assessment; - · consider whether a compliance deficiency is material; and - · outline remedial actions and a timeframe, where applicable.

-This tool allows entities to develop an overall assessment of their asset management maturity which can be readily presented in their annual report (i.e. this tool generates the 'spider graph' as set out on the following page).116
+This tool allows an agency to develop an overall assessment of their asset management maturity which can be readily presented in their annual report (i.e. this tool generates the 'spider graph' as set out below).
+125